kubeflow/website/content/en/docs/started/installing-kubeflow.md

   </table>
 </div>

-### Install Kubeflow Platform from Raw Manifests
+### From Raw Manifests

 The raw Kubeflow Manifests are aggregated by the Manifests Working Group and are intended to be used as the **base of packaged distributions**.

 Kubeflow Manifests contain all Kubeflow Components, Kubeflow Central Dashboard, and other Kubeflow applications which makes **Kubeflow Platform**.
 This installation is helpful when you want to try